Our intent through geography at Aylsham High School

-Part 3: Challenge of resource management including food and energy.
+Part 3: Challenge of resource management including food, water and energy.

 This unit is designed to be synoptic in that students will be required to draw together knowledge, understanding and skills from the full course of study.
 This unit is split into two parts: